therealmrwill/EulerProject/README.md

 # EulerProject
 An (unfinished) repository of C# solutions to the first 100 archived problems (projecteuler.net)

-### Version 9.1 - Problem 9 Completed and Optimized
+### Version 9.2 - Problem 9 Completed, Commented and Optimized
 ##### Problems solved (9 / 100)

 **Main Program File**